WELD 0001A. Introduction to Welding and Fabrication

 Formerly known as WELD 70

-Prerequisite: Completion of WELD 1A and completion of WELD 2A, WELD 3B or WELD 5A with grades of "C" or better
+Prerequisite: Completion of WELD 1A with grade of "C" or better

 Hours: 72 (18 lecture, 54 laboratory)

-Foundation fabrication course includes elements of design and fabrication methods, tool and equipment utilization, materials planning, and print reading.
-Designed for welding students wanting to learn the foundation skills of steel fabrication and construction process. (not transferable)
+Foundational fabrication course includes elements of design and fabrication methods, tool and equipment utilization, materials planning, and print reading.
+Designed for welding students wanting to learn the basic skills of welding shop steel fabrication. (not transferable)

 Units: 2